JHernPR/MEGR-2157-portfolio/docs/aboutme/index.md

 #About Me

-I am a sophomore mechanical engineering student.
+Hey everyone, my name is Jarek Hernandez.
+I am a transfer student from Mitchell Community College coming to UNCC to pursue a bachelor's degree in mechanical engineering.